HWIW service provision in Victorian government schools

 Where existing processes require consent for providing a health and wellbeing service directly to a student, schools should seek parent/carer (or mature minor/adult student) consent for these services in the usual way.
-If the service is to be provided remotely, the school should seek further consent to provide remote services using the consent form for student access to remote DET health and wellbeing (staff login required).
+If the service is to be provided remotely, the school should seek further consent to provide remote services using the (staff login required).

 Where existing processes do not require consent, schools do not need to seek permission for remote delivery but should provide general information to parents/carers about how one-to-one wellbeing supports will be delivered.

 Any on-site visits must be undertaken in accordance with the and the school’s COVIDSafe Plan.
 This includes signing in using a QR code, adhering to density limits, wearing face masks, practicing good hand hygiene and physical distancing.
 Staff should not attend on-site if unwell.

 The department is following the advice of the Victorian Chief Health Officer and is committed to ensuring the health and safety of everyone working in a school.

 In the first instance, staff should discuss any concerns with their line manager.

 The department is committed to providing support that is relevant to the current circumstances, and help address and manage staff health, safety, and wellbeing needs.

 Existing support services remain available to staff, including the Employee Assistance Program which provides 24/7, free, confidential counselling for department staff and their immediate family (18 years and over).
 To book, call or use the live chat function on the .